franciscoescobar/aoe2-overlay/README.md

 1. Add a **Browser Source** in OBS
 2. Use the URL with your profile ID or Steam ID
-3. Set Width: 570px, Height: 120px
+3. Set Width: 570px, Height: 90px
 4. Check "Refresh browser when scene becomes active"

 ### Finding Your IDs

--   **Profile ID**: Go to aoe2.net, search your profile, and copy the number from the URL
+-   **Profile ID**: Go to https://www.aoe2insights.com/, search your profile, and copy the number from the URL
--   **Steam ID**: Use a Steam ID converter with your Steam profile URL

 ## Deployment to GitHub Pages